 - Iron and iron oxides: Iron is harmful if swallowed, causes skin irritation, and causes eye irritation.
 Contact with iron oxide has been reported to cause skin irritation and serious eye damage.
-Particles of iron or iron compounds, which become imbedded in the eye, may cause rust stains unless removed fairly promptly. - Silicon and oxides: May be harmful if swallowed. - Carbon: Not Reported/Not classified
+Particles of iron or iron compounds, which become imbedded in the eye, may cause rust stains unless removed fairly promptly. - · Manganese and manganese oxides: Manganese and Manganese oxide are harmful if swallowed. - Carbon: Not Reported/Not classified - Chromium and chromium oxides: Hexavalent chrome causes damage to gastrointestinal tract, lung, severe skin burns and eye damage, serious eye damage, skin contact may cause an allergic skin reaction.
+Inhalation may cause allergic or asthmatic symptoms or breathing difficulties. - Silicon and silicon oxides: May be harmful if swallowed. - Copper and copper oxides: Copper may cause allergic skin reaction.
+Copper oxide is harmful if swallowed, causes skin and eye irritation, and may cause an allergic skin reaction. - Nickel and nickel oxides: Nickel may cause allergic skin sensitization.
+Nickel oxide may cause an allergic skin.